 The pH level in a saltwater aquarium is a constant concern to most marine aquarists.
-Whereas the occupants in a fish-only system can tolerate a fairly wide range of pH levels for periods of time with no major harm, the occupants of a reef tank rely heavily on a constant pH level in the right range just to survive, let alone thrive.
+Whereas the occupants in a fish-only system can tolerate a fairly wide range of pH levels for periods of time with no major harm, the occupants of a reef tank, which includes both fish and invertebrates, rely heavily on a constant pH level in the right range just to survive, let alone thrive.
 The accepted pH level in a basic saltwater system is between 7.6 and 8.4, but reef tanks are more sensitive, and therefore need to be kept at the higher end of the pH scale, 8.0 to 8.4.

-The normal trend for pH in a saltwater system is downward, or more acidic, which stems from the addition of acids to the aquarium.
-These acids come from several sources, the primary ones being: (1) excess carbon dioxide (CO2) from respiration caused by lack of sufficient gas exchange, (2) nitric acid from biological filtration (nitrification), and (3) organic acids from metabolic wastes.
+The normal trend for water in a saltwater system is for the pH to move downward, or more acidic, which stems from the addition of acids to the aquarium.
+These acids come from several sources, the primary ones being:

-When the pH in a saltwater system starts to drop, it is an indication that the buffers are getting worn out, and the increase in acidity needs to be corrected.
+When the pH in a saltwater system starts to drop, it is an indication that the buffers are getting worn out, and it indicates that the increase in acidity needs to be corrected.

 Ways to Remedy pH Problems

-- Quick fix methods to raise pH are to add bicarbonate of soda (baking soda), or a commercial pH adjustment product.
+- To raise pH, easy methods are to add bicarbonate of soda (baking soda), or a commercial pH adjustment product.

-- The generally accepted "tried and true" method for stabilizing pH is still performing regular partial water changes.
+- For stabilizing pH, the generally accepted "tried and true" method is still performing regular partial water changes.
 This not only refreshes the natural buffers but also restores the trace minerals in the aquarium's water.
 Of course, reducing the causes of the drop in pH is always wise.
 Removing all uneaten foods and fish waste from the tank on a regular basis will go a long way toward retarding a drop in pH.

 - Use a simple doser to automatically add buffers as well as calcium, iodine, other essential trace elements, and supplements.

-- Although more expensive, installing a calcium reactor can provide a no-hassle solution to control radical pH and alkalinity problems.
+- Installing a calcium reactor, although a more expensive option, can provide a no-hassle solution to control radical pH and alkalinity problems.

-A regular tank maintenance program which removes fish waste and uneaten food along with partial water changes with new saltwater will usually keep the pH in your aquarium at the proper level and make pH adjustments a thing of the past.
+A regular tank maintenance program that removes fish waste and uneaten food, along with partial water changes with new saltwater, will usually keep the pH in your aquarium at the proper level and make pH adjustments a thing of the past.